Tchongas/MCSRobsremote/README.md

-# rOBSon – OBS Remote Control
+# ROBSon – OBS Remote Control

-rOBSon lets you control OBS Studio remotely from a simple electron app.
-Connect to your OBS over WebSocket, change scenes instantly, toggle scene item visibility, start/stop streaming, and extend the dashboard with plugins – all with real‑time updates shared across multiple clients.
+ROBSon lets you control OBS Studio remotely from a simple electron app.
+Connect to your OBS over WebSocket, change scenes instantly, toggle scene item visibility, start/stop streaming, and extend the dashboard with plugins, with real‑time updates that can be shared across multiple clients.

 # How to use